coleifer/peewee/docs/peewee/crdb.rst

-CRDB provides client-side transaction retries, which are available using a special :py:meth:`~CockroachDatabase.run_transaction` helper.
+CRDB provides client-side transaction retries, which are available using a special :meth:`~CockroachDatabase.run_transaction` helper.
 This helper method accepts a callable, which is responsible for executing any transactional statements that may need to be retried.

-Simplest possible example of :py:meth:`~CockroachDatabase.run_transaction`:
+Simplest possible example of :meth:`~CockroachDatabase.run_transaction`:

 .. code-block:: python